wilfriedwoivre/wilfriedwoivre.en.github.io/_posts/2023-05-24-github-actions-if-we-used-it-to-do-our-technology-watch..md

 layout: post
 title: Github Actions - If we used it to do our technology watch
 date: 2023-05-24
-categories: [ "Divers", "Github Actions" ]
+categories: [ "Other", "Github Actions" ]
 comments_id: 36
 ---